 Personal integrity is essential to servant leadership and, by extension, servant leaders must insist on integrity in others as well.
 Failure to stand for integrity inevitably erodes trust in the leader and in reality becomes a lack of integrity in the leader, too.

 - Rebellion.
-Servant leaders who have responsibilities normally have authority commensurate with those responsibilities and that includes authority to confront people who refuse to abide by the rules and policies of the organization.
+Servant leaders normally have authority commensurate with those responsibilities and that includes authority to confront people who refuse to abide by the rules and policies of the organization.
 In cases of violations, a servant leader’s first efforts will be to explain the rule or policy and call for correction through compliance.
 Hopefully, these steps may be sufficient to gain correction, but sadly there are cases where people persist in their violations, resisting all attempts at correction.
 In such cases termination can be the only way to re-establish operation within the approved limits.
 I once had an employee who was required to file a written request for authorization prior to certain actions.
 The employee objected to this limitation on what he regarded as his authority and continued to act without authorization.
 After several warning failed to gain correction, the employee was fired.

 Rebellion or Innovation?
 At this point there can be a problem.
 Innovation and creativity often require going beyond traditional limits.
 Many innovators have been perceived as rebellious.
 They may be labelled “mavericks,” people who make their own decisions and set a different course.
 A leader who acts to discourage every violation of current standards and processes risks choking out the kind of innovation and change necessary to building a vital future for the organization.
 This presents a dilemma for servant leaders.
 Is the case in front of you a matter of rebellion that must be decisively confronted or innovation that needs to be encouraged?